 - Similarly, it prevents hair loss

 - Gotu kola reduces scarring when applied during inflammatory period of the wound.

-- It is known to prevent infection and inhibit scar formation.
+- It prevents infection and inhibit scar formation

 - Gotu kola has the ability to enhance memory and nerve function, which gives it potential in treating Alzheimer’s disease.